smn/richmond/README.md

 Scheduling SMS for delivery via the API
 ---------------------------------------

 The API is HTTP with concepts borrowed from REST.
-All URLs have a rate limit of 60 hits per 60 seconds and require HTTP Basic Authentication.
+All URLs have rate limiting and require HTTP Basic Authentication.

-There are currently two transports available.
-[Clickatell][clickatell] or [Opera][opera].
-The API for both is exactly the same, just replace '/clickatell/' for '/opera/' in the URL.
+There are currently a number of SMS transports available.
+[Clickatell][clickatell], [Opera][opera], [E-Scape][e-scape] and [Techsys][Techsys].
+The API for both is exactly the same, just replace '/clickatell/' with '/opera/' or any of the others in the URL.

 Sending via Clickatell: